maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 - **return value** `ResumptionData<Out, Answer>*` - The released pointer.

 **Warning:** :warning: Never use `delete` on the released pointer!
-If you want to get rid of it safely, wrap it back in a dummy `Resumption` value, and let it's destructor do the job.
+If you want to get rid of it safely, wrap it back in a dummy `Resumption` value, and let its destructor do the job.
 For example:

 ```cpp
 void foo(Resumption<void, int> r)